Kutashov/TrainingTestTask/README.md

 TrainingTestTask
 ================

-My test task for interview in EPAM, Tver
+My test task for an interview in EPAM inc., Tver